BrianDouglasIE/BrianDouglasIE.github.io/posts/lua-postgres.md

----
-title: Setting up PostgreSQL and Lua in Docker
+Setting up PostgreSQL and Lua in Docker
-date: 31/12/2024
+31/12/2024
-tags: [lua, docker, sql]
+lua,docker,sql
 ---

 I did a quick exploration into Lua after seeing is used in the CS50 game dev course.